CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-06-12-the-world-of-startups-w-slash-matt-hackett.markdown

 categories: flatironschool startups
 ---

-On Thursday, June 6th, 2013, me and my current classmates here at the Flatiron School were given the unique opportunity to hear from Matt Hackett.
+On Thursday, June 6th, 2013, me and my current classmates here at the Flatiron School were given the unique opportunity to hear from and be inspired by **Matt Hackett**.

 # Who is Matt Hackett?